-Angus Young (guitar) and brother Malcom Young (guitar) founded the band after the demise of Malcolm's previous outfit Velvet Underground in 1973.
+Angus Young (guitar) and brother Malcolm Young (guitar) founded the band after the demise of Malcolm's previous outfit Velvet Underground in 1973 (not to be confused with the New York-based "Velvet Underground").
 They enlisted Dave Evans (vocals), Larry Van Knedt (bass) and Colin Burgess (drums).
 Their first performance was 31 December 1973 in a Sydney bar.
-While living in Melbourne, Australia (the Young brothers were from Scotland originally) they met Mark Evans (bass), Phil Rudd (drums) and Bon Scott (vocals).
+While living in Melbourne, Australia (the Young brothers were from Scotland originally) they met Mark Evans (bass), Phil Rudd (drums) and Ronald Belford "Bon" Scott (vocals).
 These new members would replace the incumbents, most notably was Scott who replaced Evans in September of 1974 when Evans refused to take his place on stage; previously Scott was the band driver.

-In came Brian Johnson (the band's tour driver) to take up the vocals.
+In came Brian Johnson (the band's tour driver) to take up the vocals after a competition of auditions.
 In 1980 the Back In Black album was released to celebrate their return.
-It rocketed up the U.K. and U.S. charts, obtaining a 17 and 8 respectively from tracks like Hell's Bells and You Shook Me All Night Long.
-In 1981 it was followed by For Those About To Rock, which saw them rise to #1 in the U.K. and Australia, and got them a spot at the coveted Castle Donnington.
+It rocketed up the UK and US charts, obtaining a 17 and 8 respectively from tracks like Hell's Bells and You Shook Me All Night Long.
+In 1981 it was followed by For Those About To Rock, which saw them rise to #1 in the UK and Australia, and got them a spot at the coveted Castle Donnington rock festival.

 Now AC/DC took a more market-wise approach with relaxed tour schedules and carefully spaced albums.
-But of their later material Fly On The Wall (1985), Who Made Who (1986), Blow Up Your Video (1988), and the single Thunderstruck from their Razor's Edge (1990) album, although less noted, were probably the biggest hits; the former giving them a 4 U.S. and 2 U.K. charting.
-Blow Up Your Video saw another line change with Chris Slade (ex-Manfrid Mann's Earthband) replacing Simon Wright, who left to join Dio.
+But of their later material Fly On The Wall (1985), Who Made Who (1986 a soundtrack album whose title track was a successful spin-off single), Blow Up Your Video (1988), and the single Thunderstruck spun off from their Razor's Edge (1990) album, although less noted, were probably the biggest hits; the former giving them a 4 US and 2 UK charting.
+Blow Up Your Video saw another line change with session musician Chris Slade (ex-Manfrid Mann's Earthband) replacing Simon Wright, who left to join Dio.

-In 2002, AC/DC signed a long-term, multi-album deal with 'Sony Music', who went on to release a series of remastered albums as part of their AC/DC remasters series.
+In 2002, AC/DC signed a long-term, multi-album deal with 'Sony Music', the result of the marriage was a set of remastered albums as part of their "AC/DC Remasters" series.
 Each release contained an expanded booklet featuring rare photographs, memorabilia, and notes.
 In 2003, the entire back-catalogue (except Ballbreaker and Stiff Upper Lip) was remastered and re-released.
 Ballbreaker was eventually re-released in October 2005, while Stiff Upper Lip was later re-released in April 2007.
 Also in 2003, the band was inducted into the Rock and Roll Hall of Fame.

-AC/DC made their video game debut on Rock Band 2, with "Let There Be Rock" included as a playable track.
+AC/DC made their video game debut with "Let There Be Rock" on Rock Band 2, included as a playable track.
 The set list from their Live at Donington live album was released as playable songs for the Rock Band series by means of a Wal-Mart exclusive retail disc titled AC/DC Live: Rock Band Track Pack.